hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 ## :one: Intro: understanding stability, efficiency, agility

-### Traditional missions

-I've occasionally heard infra's mission instead as some form of the following:
+I've occasionally heard infra's mission as some form of the following:

 - Keep the plane in the air: preserve existing revenues (backward-looking)
 - Save money: reduce infra-incurred expenses (inward-looking)

 This perspective captures two essential objectives, but fails to express the full potential.
-I believe we can do better. ***Infra is positioned to do more than preserve and reduce.***
+I believe we can do better. **Infra is positioned to do more than preserve and reduce.**

-### Pillars of an empowerment-focused mission

-I offer the following as pillars of an empowerment-focused mission, forming a [basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra)) or **taxonomy for understanding, evaluating, and building infra strategy**:
+To that end, I offer the following as pillars of an empowerment-focused mission, forming a [basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra)) or **taxonomy for understanding, evaluating, and building infra strategy**:

 - **Stability**: preserve existing products, prioritized by impact (backward-looking)
 - **Efficiency**: improve margins for new and existing products (outward-looking)